lesspass/lesspass/readme.md

 # LessPass Core

-core library for LessPass password manager in node.js used to generate unique password
+core library for LessPass password manager in javascript used to generate unique password.

+It works with the browser and NodeJs

 ## Requirements